neomatrix369/SalarySlipKata/README.md

                                  |             |             |            |            |             |             |           |            |
          ------------------------+-------------+-------------+------------+------------+-------------+-------------+-----------+------------+---------------

-         * - past an Annual Gross Salary of £100,000.00, personal allowance rules change - for every extra £2 earned, the personal allowance reduces by £1.
-         Past an annual gross salary of £122,000.00, no personal allowance is applicable.
+   *past an Annual Gross Salary of £100,000.00, the personal allowance rules change i.e. for every extra £2 earned, the personal allowance reduces by £1.
+Past an annual gross salary of £122,000.00, NO personal allowance is applicable.
 And this excess is taxed at the Higher rate tax.

 - Resources
     - [Sample Salary Slip](http://1.bp.blogspot.com/-lJXMuMQCGtE/Udm8dlTIeSI/AAAAAAAAA1Q/jLxBZndJTAA/s1600/Pay+Slip+Format.JPG)